mabel-dev/opteryx/docs/05 Internals/01 Storage Engine/04 Reading Data.md

 - The reader will perform a scan of directory prefixes to determine which partitions need to be read.
-- Each partition is self-contained and contains all of the information to process it, the reader will distribute the work to read partitions, there are three options:
+- Each partition is self-contained and contains all of the information to process it
-  1) Inline - this is the simplest but the slowest, all reads are performed sequentionally in the one process.
-  2) Multi-process - this is usually faster than Inline, reads are distributed between multiple processes running on the same computer.
-  3) Distributed - this isn't written yet.
 - The reader will collect a list of the files in the partition, these will be:
-    - data files
+    - data (parquet or jsonl)
-    - metedata files (frame.metadata)
-    - index files (*.index)
+    - metadata files (frame.complete)
     - directives (frame.invalid / frame.complete)

 - The reader has the following steps: